LassiLuukkonen/Concurrent-Hangman/README.md

 # Concurrent-Hangman
-A networked multiplayer Hangman game implemented using custom concurrency objects (instead of premade libraries).
+A networked multiplayer word-guessing game implemented using custom concurrency objects.
 This assignment was originally part of a university course about concurrency.

-Run the game by using the command from the main folder: sbt "run zebra 3" for the word zebra and for a maximum of 3 wrong guesses
+## How to run?
+1. Install sbt
+2. From the repo's topmost folder, run the command: sbt run
+3. Players may join the game using Telnet, for example with the command: telnet localhost <port_number>